How to integrate Power BI using SSIS

 Conclusion

-In this article we showed you how to connect to Power BI in SSIS and integrate data without any coding, saving you time and effort.
+In this article we showed you how to connect to Power BI in SSIS and integrate data without writing complex code — all of this was powered by Power BI Connector.

 All